“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 It's business as usual.
 Jobs have been lost before, and we survived just fine.

-They say our fears are unfounded and that people have been sounding this false alarm for centuries.
+They say fears are unfounded and that people have been sounding this false alarm of job loss for centuries.
 It's not a big deal and will almost certainly work itself out.

-Well… first, this time IS different… and second, it hasn't always worked itself out.
+Perhaps, but this time IS different.
+And, it hasn't always worked itself out.

 Machines lacked general logic, and the ability to reason…

 But that's no longer true.
 The walls are closing in.
-Technology is advancing exponentially… but we humans are not.
+Technology is advancing exponentially while we humans are not.

 Martin Ford, author of Rise of the Robots: Technology and the Threat of a Jobless Future, in his Ted Talk (below) discusses a class of worker who at the beginning of the 20th century experienced what it was like to be replaced…